avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

     *  :math:`\alpha_{FN} = A_{FN}/A_{ref}`, which is a positive value if the reference covers
        an area outside of sim2
-    *  :math:`\alpha_{TN} = A_{TN}/A_{ref}` (this value may not be of great interest because it depends on the width and length of the new domain)
+    *  :math:`\alpha_{TN} = A_{TN}/A_{ref}` (this value may not be of great interest because it depends on the width and length of the entire domain of the result rasters (s,l))

 Identical simulations (in the runout zone) lead to :math:`\alpha_{TP} = 1` , :math:`\alpha_{FP} = 0`
 and :math:`\alpha_{FN} = 0`